 In the process of receiving feedback in a pull request, some individuals on some teams may choose to amend, reorder, or squash commits.
 This type of “re-writing history” is compliant with the Freedom of Information Act (FOIA) when it occurs on a pull request because git branches are considered a work in progress.
 These actions are not allowed on the master branch because that is considered the canonical source of information.

-Teams can give groups of people administrative, write, or read permissions to 18F repositories.
-Even if you have write access into a repository, we strongly encourage the submission of pull requests for improvements or fixes (see “we prefer branching to forking when we’re working together on 18F projects,” above).
+Teams can give groups of people administrative, write, or read permissions to TTS repositories.
+Even if you have write access into a repository, we strongly encourage the submission of pull requests for improvements or fixes (see “we prefer branching to forking when we’re working together on TTS projects,” above).

-Contractors or external government collaborators should only be added to teams with scoped write permissions to the repositories they’re working on.
-They should never have administrative-level rights.
-In order to separate out these permissions, create a team in the format of
+Contractors or external government collaborators should only be added to teams with permissions to the repositories they’re working on.
+You can create

 As discussed in the 18F open source policy, we archive repositories to deprecate them.
 In short, that means we are no longer maintaining them, including keeping dependencies up-to-date.
-No approval is needed to archive/unarchive a repository.
-Feel free to do so yourself, or ask #admins-github for help.
-Note that archiving a repository is not the same as deleting it.
+Inactive repositories are automatically archived via ghad.

 If the repository is published as a package, please also mark it as deprecated.